Coskon/coskmusicbot/README.md

 - `add_perm [name] [permission]`: Adds "permission" to the specified user (use ALL or * to affect everyone, use ALL or * to give every permission).
 - `del_perm [name] [permission]`: Removes "permission" from the specified user (use ALL or * to affect everyone).
 - `lang [language]`: Changes the language of the bot (english: en, spanish: es).
+- `parameter [name] [value]`: Changes the value of the specified parameter to the one given, shows its value if no value is given or shows a list of the parameters otherwise.

 ## To be added
 A list of things that might get added: